CURRENT REVISION: 07/18/2022

 WHERE EARLY ARRIVALS THAT ARE NOT PLACED CAN CAMP

-Camp outside the blue flagged zones to avoid reserved zones and then having to relocate your camp.
+Camp outside the blue-flagged zones to avoid reserved zones and then having to relocate your camp.
 Choose space for those physically present – not for friends arriving after the Gate opens.
 Holding space for anyone not present or without their own WAP is strictly prohibited.

 GRAB NO LAND!
 LAND GRABBING IN OPEN CAMPING IS NOT THE SOLUTION!

-A MESSAGE FROM PLACEMENT
+A MESSAGE FROM THE BRC PLACEMENT TEAM:

 Setting up in open camping before Gate opens is okay for mutant vehicles who are in Black Rock City early with WAPs, and who are not part of placed camps including theme camps, villages, and mutant vehicle camps.
 Please do not camp on blocks within blue flags as those delineate reserved camping.
 If you have trouble determining where open camping is, please find event staff with a radio for Placement.
 Grabbing larger swaths of land for your friends without WAPs is not permitted.
 Please only take as much space as you need for yourself and grow organically as others from your camp arrive.
 Do not section off open areas with caution tape or other materials.
 Talk to incoming neighbors about the space you’ll need for your friends and work together to ensure everyone gets what they need.